By Thérèse Lynch, Key Correspondent for the Irish Forum for Global Health

 For our society to move fully beyond a culture of shame and stigmatisation, we need to see into its forgotten corners, where we may find someone in need – someone who had not even crossed our minds before.

-Thérèse Lynch is a recent graduate of Sociology from Trinity College Dublin.
+Thérèse Lynch is a graduate of Sociology from Trinity College Dublin.
 She is a current member of the Glencree Centre for Peace and Reconciliation’s Young Peacebuilders program and will soon begin postgraduate studies at the College of Europe.
 She hopes to work someday in the field of cross-cultural communication and dialogue within post-conflict societies.